Steve Barton: Career

 He landed his first professional role in St. Gallen, Switzerland, then performed in several major Swiss, German and Austrian theater companies.

 He played leading roles in West Side Story, Godspell, Romeo and Juliet, The Fantasticks, The Threepenny Opera, Oklahoma!, Jesus Christ Superstar, Evita, Guys and Dolls, and Camelot, before playing the role of Munkustrap in the original Vienna cast of Cats, at the Theater an der Wien.
 At the Theater des Westens in Berlin he played roles in Guys and Dolls, Jesus Christ Superstar (as Jesus), La Cage aux Folles (as both Jean Michel and Albin/Zaza) and Robert in Company.

 In 1986, Barton originated the role of Raoul, Vicomte de Chagny in Andrew Lloyd Webber's The Phantom of the Opera in London.
 He also understudied the title role and notably played the role when Michael Crawford was sick in April 1987.
 In 1988, he reprised the role of Raoul in the original Broadway cast.

 In 1989, Barton reprised his performance as Raoul opposite Crawford's Phantom in the previews and opening night performance of the Ahmanson Theatre production of the show when principal Raoul actor Reece Holland was injured.
 Barton took over the role of The Phantom in 1990 from Cris Groenendaal in the Broadway production; he was the fourth principal actor to portray the role on Broadway.

 In 1996, Barton returned to Vienna, where he took over the part of The Beast in Disney's Beauty and the Beast.
 He originated the role of Graf von Krolock, a vampire in Jim Steinman's Dance of the Vampires, for which he won an IMAGE (International Music Award Germany) in 1998.
 Barton celebrated his 30-year onstage anniversary in 1997 during his run as von Krolock.

 At the end of his life he was working on Jekyll & Hyde in Bremen, Germany.
 He was taking over the title role from Ethan Freeman.

 Personal life

 Barton was married to swing dancer and choreographer Denny Berry, who served as dance supervisor for the North American productions of The Phantom of the Opera, whom he met at college.
 Their son, Edward, was born in Vienna in 1984; the couple separated at an unspecified later date.
 He was an honorary chairperson of the Steadman Hawkins Sports Medicine Foundation and an honorary member of the UTA Board of Education.

 Death

-Barton was found dead at his apartment in Bremen, Germany, on July 21, 2001, aged 47.
+Barton died in his sleep at his Bremen, Germany, apartment on July 21, 2001, aged 47.
 While his death was initially attributed to heart failure, according to obituary information released by the press office for the New York production of The Phantom of the Opera, it was later ruled a suicide by the Bremen district attorney.